iaretechnician/barebones-masterserver-wiki/Master-Server-And-Modules.md

 ![](http://i.imgur.com/JxvmvFQ.png)

-A few words on modules:
-* Modules are intended to **add functionality to Master Server**.
+Modules are intended to **add functionality** to Master Server.
-* Modules are unity components, and can be **extended/modified by overriding their virtual methods**.

 Let's say you've decided to add a shop to your game.
 Shop processes (buy/sell, etc.) should be handled in the central server (master server).

-So, to add new functionality (shop) to the master server, we can create a **ShopModule**, which will handle buy / sell requests from clients.
+So, to add new functionality (shop) to the master server, you can create a **ShopModule**, which will handle buy / sell requests from clients.

 When working on a game, your Master Server will be a combination of custom modules and modules from the framework

 :link: [**More info about creating modules**](https://github.com/alvyxaz/barebones-masterserver/wiki/Creating-Modules)

+## Modifying/Extending Modules

+Modules are unity components, and can be **extended/modified by overriding their virtual methods**